 - Automatically close comments on posts older than - If enabled, this setting will automatically disable commenting on posts older than the value specified within this field.
 This could be a good practice to reduce spam comments on your website.
 Anyhow, it is a matter of personal preference.

-- Show comments cookies opt-in checkbox, allowing comment author cookies to be set - When enabled, this setting will display a checkbox to your visitors, allowing them to save their name, email, and/or website, so the next time they want to comment these details will be pre-filled.
+- Show comments cookies opt-in checkbox, allowing comment author cookies to be set - When enabled, this setting will display a checkbox to your visitors, allowing them to save their name, email, and/or website, so the next time they want to comment, these details will be pre-filled.

 - Enable threaded (nested) comments - When this checkbox is ticked, your users will be allowed to reply to other comments.
 The value determines the number of times a particular comment can receive a reply.
 So, the default 5 value, will allow 5 replies to any given comment.

-- Break comments into pages - If this checkbox is ticked, the comments will be displayed into separate pages.
+- Break comments into pages - If this checkbox is ticked, the comments will be displayed on separate pages.
 In case you decide to enable it, you have to specify three more details.
 First - how many comments to be shown per page, second - which page to be initially displayed, and third - which comments to be displayed at the top.
 If comments are often submitted on your posts, you may consider enabling this setting and splitting them into a few pages.
 Note that each comment initiates a request to the database, and having lots of comments may reflect negatively on the page loading speed.

 Email Notifications and Comment Approval